Far-right politics in Serbia: Definition

-According to contemporary historian Barbara N. Wiesinger, the far-right could be divided into two groups; the first group is influenced by the Christian right, clerical nationalism, conservatism, xenophobia, and it generally has ties with the Serbian Orthodox Church (SPC).
-The other group is well-connected with international neo-Nazi and white supremacist groups who also promote xenophobia and authoritarian views; the difference between the two groups is that the latter's views are rather centered on race.
+According to contemporary historian Barbara N. Wiesinger, the far-right could be divided into two groups: the first group is influenced by the Christian right, clerical nationalism, conservatism, and xenophobia, and it generally has ties with the Serbian Orthodox Church (SPC).
+The other group is well-connected with international neo-Nazi and white supremacist groups who also promote xenophobia and authoritarian views; the difference between the two groups is that the latter's views are rather centred on race.
 Jovo Bakić, a sociologist, noted that far-right groups also tend to be antisemitic and Islamophobic.
-Far-right individuals also often glorify convicted war criminals such as Vojislav Šešelj, Radovan Karadžić, and Ratko Mladić, while some groups are also supportive of collaborationists Milan Nedić and Dimitrije Ljotić, and called for their rehabilitation.
+Far-right individuals also often glorify convicted war criminals such as Vojislav Šešelj, Radovan Karadžić, and Ratko Mladić, while some groups are also supportive of collaborationists Milan Nedić and Dimitrije Ljotić, and call for their rehabilitation.
 Far-right groups also promote historical revisionism about these figures.
-Promotion of conspiracy theories is common amongst the far-right.
+The promotion of conspiracy theories is common among the far-right.

 Bakić also noted that far-right groups also promote a culture of "youth violence", since they regularly organise clashes with the police, or against minorities such as the Romani, LGBT population, and leftists.
 He also stated that far-right groups form a perception of enemies, which commonly tend to be the West, traditional political parties, or minorities, while they regard Russia as a friend or a "brother".
-Far-right groups focus their ideological aims towards minorities to gain public support; besides the Romani popularity, Muslims are also a common target.
-This resulted into the formation of "welfare chauvinism", which portrays the minorities as "undeserving".
-The development of welfare chauvinism in Serbia has been similar to that in other parts of Europe; they portray minorities as "undeserving" and they argue that minorities do not deserve to benefit from Serbian welfare programs.
+Far-right groups focus their ideological aims on minorities to gain public support; besides the Romani population, Muslims are also a common target.
+This resulted in the formation of "welfare chauvinism", which portrays minorities as "undeserving".
+The development of welfare chauvinism in Serbia has been similar to that in other parts of Europe; they portray minorities as "undeserving" and they argue that minorities do not deserve to benefit from Serbian welfare programmes.
 Initially, the far-right focused on other ethnic groups in former Yugoslavia due to the Yugoslav Wars, although they turned towards "internal enemies" after the overthrow of Slobodan Milošević.
-At least since the late 2010s, far-right groups also began promoting several narratives regarding migrants due to the European migrant crisis, such as referring them as an enemy, and claiming that migrants are criminals or terrorists.
+At least since the late 2010s, far-right groups have also begun promoting several narratives regarding migrants due to the European migrant crisis, such as referring to them as enemies, and claiming that migrants are criminals or terrorists.
 Far-right groups regularly organise protests that are known for generating violence; they often participate in football match fights, and organised attacks against participators at pride parades.
-Neo-Nazi groups are connected with hooligan groups, while far-right groups and football fan organisations generally have conjoint membership.
+Neo-Nazi groups are connected with hooligan groups, while far-right groups and football fan organisations generally have joint membership.